Factory workers: A Simple Formula for Employee Feedback

 Predictor of business performance

-“We’re simply all better at communicating now” says the Site Manager at BASF, a year in to using the Celpax device to get employee feedback in their factory.
+“We’re simply all better at communicating now” says the Site Manager at BASF, a year in to using the Celpax device to get employee feedback in their factory in Belgium.

 Interested in our simple way to get Employee Feedback in factories?
 Test 1 Celpax device for free.